github0null/eide-docs/docs/advance/export_project.md

 ## Export To Keil Project

-Click `Export Keil Project`, eide will export your eide project to a keil project.
+Click `Export As ...` -> `Keil Project`, eide will export your eide project to a keil project.

 When export operation done, a `uvproj/uvprojx` file will be generated to your worksapce folder.